 Our data protection policy also gives you more information about how we will comply with our legal obligations.

 We have a range of other policies and procedures dealing with data protection issues.
-These can be found on the Data Protection page on our website – find out more here.
+These can be found on the Data Protection pages.
 We keep these policies and procedures under regular review and we will place any updates on our Data Protection page.